 In the last year we lived there, we made some huge changes, unaware we would be moving soon.

 We added a small swimming pool with two levels of decking.
-The top one was enclosed to make it a three-season sitting space.
+The top deck was enclosed to make it a three-season sitting space and outdoor office.

 The clematis vine you see in the next photo just flourished in that location.
 We moved the following winter and I couldn’t bring it with me which kind of broke my heart.

-In fact, I realized after we did move and I was starting our current garden from scratch that I really missed the old garden and I felt myself mourning the loss each spring.
-Grief is such an odd beast.
+In fact, I realized the following year, when I was starting our current garden from scratch, that I really missed the old garden and I felt myself mourning for it, particularly each spring.
+Grief is such an odd beast and definitely not linear.

 When I said our garden became wildlife central, I wasn’t kidding.